sybrew/hover-highlights/readme.txt

 = Why doesn't the highlight show up? =

-If the custom CSS is not applied to the Gutenberg editor, it is possible that your theme or another plugin is overriding the styles.
+If the custom CSS is not applied to the Gutenberg/Block editor, it is possible that your theme or another plugin is overriding the styles.
 You can check by disabling other plugins or switching to a default WordPress theme to see if the highlighting appears.

 = How do I use this plugin? =

 There is no configuration or settings page.
-Simply install and activate the plugin, and the custom CSS will be added to the Gutenberg editor.
+Simply install and activate the plugin, and the custom CSS will be added to the Gutenberg/Block editor.

 == Changelog ==